 Getting users attention and getting them into instantaneous engagement is key.
 We practice to build up conversational engagement by creating topic scenarios where predefined questions and outcomes are served upfront, with a limited need of interacting manually.
 Essential to guiding through sections is content optimization — thoughtfully divided into small topics, bundled into sections.

 Assuming we start from a blank slate, nothing there but the existing brand that the Chatbot needs to serve.
 Most probably, we’d start with what we know or have, and build our way down into the unknown.
-We tried to map it out that way — it made it a much easier for clients to visualize the whole content structure, and how it affects workload and conversational depth.
+We tried to create a content map that way — it made it a much easier for clients to visualize the whole content structure, and how it affects workload and conversational depth.

 Content is mapped within three main sections: existing, adapted and created content.